Minitte/-RoR2_Plugin_CustomDamageNumber_thunderstore/README.md

 Enabling this shader will override the default handling/format for spawning damage numbers.
 Other mods may not work with this enabled.<br/>
 To enable: In config file, set useLongLineShader to true (useLongLineShader=true)

+## Videos
+More damage number digits: https://youtu.be/gWBg0716U44 Twitter animal emoji for damage: https://youtu.be/wcuTgsyHsAM

 ## Change Log
 ### 1.1.0
 Added a custom shader option to support more damage number digits.